utahta/trans.nvim/README.md

 You must first set up authentication by creating a API Key or service account of GCP.

-Then install the [trans](https://github.com/utahta/trans) command as follows.
+Then you need to install the [trans](https://github.com/utahta/trans) command as follows.

 ```
 $ go get github.com/utahta/trans/cmd/trans